brikis98/yevgeniy-brikman-homepage/_posts/2022-06-26-competing-against-luck.md

 ## 3. Figuring out the JTBD

-A good way to figure out the JTBD is to imagine you're filming a mini documentary of a person struggling to make progress in a particular circumstance.
+A good way to figure out the JTBD is to imagine you're filming a mini-documentary of a person struggling to make progress in a particular circumstance.
 The video should include:

 - **What progress is the person trying to achieve?** This should include functional, emotional, and social dimensions.
 E.g., "I want to have a smile that will make a great first impression in work and personal life."